olehmisar/haxilium/README.md

 }
 ```

+Names of commands are case insensitive: `kick`, `Kick` and `KiCK` are equal.

 ## Execute command
-To execute command, use `room.executeCommand(player: Player, command: string)`.
+To execute command, use `Room.executeCommand(player: Player, command: string)`.
 Command will be parsed and passed to the appropriative method.
-Examples of parsed commands:
+Examples of parsed commans:
 - `printlogs 1` => `['printlogs', '1']`
 - `printlogs 1 2` => `['printlogs', '1', '2']`
 - `printlogs "1 2"` => `['printlogs', '1 2']`